 The tool allows a service to triage and prioritise people for further assessment and service delivery based on a person's total calculated survey score.
-The score indicates the degree of vulnerability and complexity of the person and can indicate the type of response that may be needed in meeting the person's housing and support needs (see Table 4).
+The score indicates the degree of vulnerability and complexity of the person and can indicate the type of response that may be needed in meeting the person's housing and support needs.